joonarafael/visualpathfinder/documentation/software_testing_report.md

 **The 3 algorithms are run in a parallel manner 10 times for each of the 2 included larger test maps**.
 Every single iteration has new randomly picked start point and end point.
 After every single iteration, the return values are compared and the test immediately fails if any algorithm returns a different result for the shortest path.

 These tests are located [here](https://github.com/joonarafael/visualpathfinder/tree/main/__tests__/virtual "Virtual Map Tests").

+#### Performance Tests

+One performance test is also associated with the pathfinding tests located [here](https://github.com/joonarafael/visualpathfinder/tree/main/__tests__/performance "Performance Test").

+The test runs the 3 algorithms in a parallel fashion 20 times with different start and end points (large virtual map) and records the elapsed times.
+Elapsed times for each iteration are added into algorithm's own 'cumulative time sum' variable.
+Finally, after all 20 runs, the total cumulative times are compared and JPS is expected to average out to be the fastest, followed by A\*, and finally Dijkstra.